haquefardeen/awesome-dot/README.md

      validators (Polkadot and Kusama among others).
   - [K8 Monitor](https://github.com/ironoa/polkadot-k8s-monitor)- A tool to deploy a Monitoring System for your Substrate based Nodes in a
     Kubernetes cluster.
 The focus is specific on Validators.
+  - [Subwasm](https://github.com/chevdor/subwasm)-Subwasm is a cli utility inside a Substrate WASM Runtime.
+It can inspect and compare the metadata of Substrate based runtimes such as Polkadot or Kusama.